 Ideally, you should use more product than you think, and the experts recommend a 10 pence piece sized blob of sunscreen to cover the face and neck.

-We recommend only using sunscreen if you think you need it, as we prefer other methods of sun protection such as wearing a large brimmed hat and sunglasses, and staying out of the direct sun when it’s at its strongest between 11 am and 3 pm.
+We recommend only using sunscreen if you think you need it, as we prefer other methods of sun protection such as wearing a large brimmed hat and good quality sunglasses, and staying out of the direct sun when it’s at its strongest between 11 am and 3 pm.

-That’s part of the reason we developed our simple, fuss free range of skin care products including a cleanser, serum, day cream and night cream.
-To take the confusion out of good skin care.
-(The major reason was to develop skin care products that work for non conformist, unhappy skin types, just like our own).
+That’s part of the reason we developed our simple, fuss-free range of skin care products including a cleanser, serum, day cream and night cream - to take the confusion out of good skin care.
+(The major reason was to develop skincare products that work for non conformist, unhappy skin types, just like our own).